siv2r/bip-frost-signing/design_decisions.md

   - power power n-2
     - easy to follow
     - but makes it unclear that we are computing inverse
+- for computing nonce coefficient (_b_) each participant identifier is encoded as 32-bytes array
+  - The `id` value is a scalar.
+So, it should be 32-byte right?

 ## Todo List
 - [ ] reference implementation & test vectors